-9.1.11.
 In the event of proficiency test errors during monitoring of performance a thorough investigation into the source must be instigated resulting in appropriate and timely corrective actions.
 In this instance the Head of Toxicology Service or suitably qualified person should decide whether the analytical procedures need revising.
 All corrective actions should be documented.

-9.1.12.
 It is necessary to monitor the performance of assays by calculating the coefficient of variation (e.g. % C.V. of controls).
-For chromatography, coefficients of variation greater than 20% require action.
+For chromatography, coefficients of variation > 20% require action, although action may be required at lower %CV depending on the specific analysis.
+Quality control charts should also be used to assess variation in an assay.

-9.1.13.
-Routine maintenance of equipment is an important part of any quality assurance programme.
+Routine maintenance of equipment is an important part of any quality assurance program.
 It is good practice to document all routine and non-routine maintenance, including tasks such as changing septa and liners on GCs.
-Documentation may be in a logbook, which can be kept by larger equipment, or check-sheets filed in a ring binder.
+Documentation may be in a logbook (electronic or otherwise) and if printed can be kept by larger equipment, or as checksheets filed in a ring binder.
 Multiple items of similar equipment (e.g. pipettes) should be labelled in order to differentiate them readily.